From Dark Radiation to Dark Energy: Unified Cosmological Evolution in K-essence Models: K-Essence Models in Cosmology

 \subsection{Purely Kinetic K-Essence}

-In the absence of a scalar potential, the dynamics of the field are governed entirely by the non-canonical kinetic term \( F(X)\).
-For purely kinetic, the scalar field evolution admits a first integral of motion given by:
+In the absence of a scalar potential, the dynamics of the field are governed entirely by the non-canonical kinetic term $F(X)$.
+For purely kinetic models, the Lagrangian is invariant under constant shifts of the scalar field, $\phi \to \phi + \phi_0$, implying the existence of a conserved Noether current associated with this shift symmetry satisfying the equation $(\sqrt{-g}F_X\partial^\mu \phi)_{,\mu}=0$.
+In a background FLRW this leads to